DBC-SF/mentorship-wiki/shifts.md

 - Scroll down the list of areas until you find the right one and select it.
 - Use you mobile device or the Deputy Kiosk to signout for your shift.
 - Enter a note describing the work performed during the unscheduled shift.
-- All non-scheduled shifts will have an timesheet marked Pending Approval upon completion.
+- All non-scheduled shifts will have a timesheet marked 'Pending Approval' upon completion.

 #### Dayside Shifts: (AKA: Core Team)